vikbert/CloudCronBundle/README.md

 > ⚠️ follow the steps to use the bundle in a symfony based application

+## Symfony Demo Project
+this demo project will show you how to use the bundle within a classical symfony applicaiton: <https://bitbucket.schwarz/users/zhoux/repos/cloud-cron-bundle-demo/browse>

 ## 1.a Install the bundle via "packagist"
 ```bash